seasalt-ai/docs/source/nlp/readme.rst

     - How to use the Cross Lingual NER API to extract entities from a given sentence
     - How to use the Machine Reading API to answer questions from a given text

+| These APIs are protected by an access token.
+Please send an email to info@seasalt.ai to get yours!
-The endpoints of the SeaWord API call for an API key.
-For these endpoints, please use ``6kx8koGGsGJXfarD``.
+| For these endpoints, please use ``access_token={token}`` either in the request webhook or the request header.

 Summarization API
 =================